 - Autonomic symptoms can include the whole hand and it may feel swollen or be hot or cold.
 Sensitivity to cold can also develop.

 - Loss of muscle power can occur, affecting the ability to do precise things with the thumb, but the other symptoms are usually more troublesome.
+Dropping things is more commonly due to the lack of precise feeling in the fingers rather than weakness of the muscles.

 Carpal Tunnel Treatment